Cybernetic-Ransomware/bpoe_events_reports/README.md

 ## Testing
 #### Postman
-The repository include a Postman collection with ready-to-import into Postman Mock Server [collection](db_handler.postman_collection.json)
+This repository includes a Postman collection ready for import into a Postman Mock Server.
+[collection](db_handler.postman_collection.json)

 #### Pytest